 “On a daily basis, Sue manages the non-profit Card Home on Pleasant Street.
 While this is a paid position, the care, attention, love, and service she gives to these residents is phenomenal.
 She works multiple hours beyond those for which she is paid to do anything to make the lives of Card Home residents happier and more comfortable.”

 Dawn Bakke, Assistant Administrator of The Card Home, actually began her work at The Card home about 25 years ago in the kitchen!
 After raising her family, she worked in individual, one-to-one care of the elderly before returning to the Card Home.
 She plans nutritious meals, various activities such as “toss across,” Trivial Pursuit, duck races and movie nights, just to name just a few – she is always looking for interesting things to do with the residents!
-Since 2011, she has taken classes at ECSU to further her education and involves the residents with her studies, which they love!
+Dawn takes classes at Eastern Connecticut State University to further her education; she involves the residents with her studies, which they love!

 Robin Pavliscsak, one of three Certified Cooks at The Card Home, is one of the most important people – they are the ones that keep everyone fed!
 And it’s more than just the 3 meals a day – it’s wonderful, yummy things during the morning or afternoon coffee breaks, or something special for holidays or birthdays.